 The Good And Bad News

 Late Friday Nick from service calls and gave me the good news and the bad news.
 The good news was they promptly found the problem.
 The speedometer had gone out.
 Dead.
 The tach went out because the power feeds through the speedo first and then the tach.
 Easy enough to replace.
 A wire connection and a few screws.
 The bad news was they had to submit the warranty information and order the part.
 It was too late to do that on Friday so he won't be able to order it until Monday.
 Nick also needed my mileage so they could program the new speedometer with the current mileage.
 I had just done an oil change at 52,500 and had ridden some since doing it so we decided to have it set at 53,000.

-Fortunately I had made the decision to purchased a 4 year extended service plan.
+Fortunately, I had made the decision to purchase a 4-year extended service plan.
 I talked a bit about that in the Loco Coyote post and video.
 An electrical issue is one of those breakdowns that I don't want any part of trying to troubleshoot and repair.
 It was for this exact type of breakdown that I purchased that extended warranty.
-This will cost $50 which is the deductable.
+This will cost $50 which is the deductible.
 This single problem alone will end up paying for my first year of the extended service plan.
-So this weekend we didn't ride again due to my bikes issue.
-Again we worked on the house and got a little bit more done…
+So this weekend we didn't ride again due to my bike issue.
+Again we worked on the house and got a little bit more done.